 It’s advised that, if you do feel ill, you seek medical advice as soon as possible and if you’ve been travelling, you should inform your medical practitioner of this.

 Contrary to popular belief, those surgical face masks that are selling out all over the world don’t do much to stop you catching the virus.
 You COULD get more heavy duty medical masks, but they’re highly uncomfortable and hard to breathe through.
 Not to mention, if THOSE start selling out all over the world too, it would pose a real problem for the medical practitioners on the front lines who really need them.
-In fact, the WHO recommends only using a face mask if you are displaying symptoms of the virus yourself, as it may lessen your chance of infecting others.
+In fact, the WHO recommends using a re-useable cloth face mask more as a means to lessen your chance of infecting others.
+Asymptomatic carriers of the virus are believed to spread it, so it’s just good practice to wear your mask even if you aren’t displaying symptoms.
+If you don’t you’re potentially putting those around you at risk, and just being a jerk.

 How is it diagnosed?